-Above: This particular holiday house—a prototype for a design I'd very much like to see in mass production—is a "port-a-bach" because it doesn't have a permanent foundation.
+Above: This particular holiday house—a prototype for a design I'd very much like to see in mass production—is a "port-a-bach," because it doesn't have a permanent foundation.
 Move it to a nice sunny spot with a view.

-Above: Indoors, the shipping container has a built-in wood paneled kitchenette and a shower heated by solar power.
+Above: Indoors, the shipping container has a built-in wood-paneled kitchenette and a shower heated by solar power.

-Above: Louvered doors aid ventilation.
+Above: Louvered doors and a retractable awning aid ventilation.